 This post is also available in: Suomi (Finnish)

 I think a lot of people can relate to the mixed feelings of stress in our lives.
-We hate it, but in a way we kind of need it sometimes too.
+We hate it, but in a way, we kind of need it sometimes too.
 A couple of years ago I was really stressed.
-I couldn’t sleep, I lost some hair, my appetite and probably a part of my sense of humor too.
+I couldn’t sleep, I lost some hair, my appetite, and probably a part of my sense of humor too.
 When I noticed that I wasn’t really able to laugh anymore and I felt constantly exhausted, I knew I had to do something to change the situation.
-So I started to learn how to control my stress levels.
 I wrote all my worries down in lists, repeated some power mantras to myself, and tried to see things in a positive light instead of a negative one.

-Nowadays I and stress get along pretty well.
-Most of the time I can be quite relaxed and not worry so much, but every now and then there are days or weeks when there’s a black monster living in my head.
+N Most of the time I can be quite relaxed and not worry so much, but every now and then there are days or weeks when there’s a black monster living in my head.
 The monster usually appears when I feel that my to-do list is way too long and there’s too little time.
-These feelings have been around in the last couple of weeks as I’ve been trying to balance between my studies at the university here in Amsterdam, random work and traveling back to Finland.
+These feelings have been around in the last couple of weeks as I’ve been trying to balance between my studies at the university here in Amsterdam, random work, and traveling back to Finland.
 A lot of things have been nice and I’m happy to do them, but sometimes you can also have too many things that you like to do.
-And then it won’t take long when those feelings of being overwhelmed come into the picture and that relaxed, laid back girl is thrown out of the picture.
+And then it won’t take long when those feelings of being overwhelmed come into the picture and that relaxed, laid-back girl is thrown out of the picture.

 Date, Banana & Coconut Smoothie

 notes: if you don’t have frozen banana, just blend some ice with the other ingredients to make the smoothie really creamy.